 Acute middle ear infections

 If a child cries a lot, has a fever and cannot sleep, parents might understandably be worried that it is something serious.
 Acute middle ear infections are often at the root of these symptoms.
 But this kind of infection is usually no cause for concern.
-This week we explain why that is, and why antibiotics are often not needed.
+Find out why that is, and why antibiotics are often not needed.more

 Things that can help